 - Add the salt and vanilla and mix again to combine.

-- Finally beat in the cream cheese until the buttercream is smooth.
+- Beat in the cream cheese until the buttercream is smooth.

 - Spoon the buttercream out onto the cooled cake and swirl into a sweeping cloudlike pattern with a palette knife.